YehyaMn/API-Google-Cloud-BKUP/README.md

 Authenticates with Google Drive via D:\credentials.json or token.json.

 **File Upload:**
-Uploads the latest file to Google Drive.
+s the latest file to Google Drive.

 **Confirmation:**
 Prints the success message, including the file ID, or shows errors with stack traces.